varigence/docs/bimlstudio/release-notes/bimlstudio-2018.1.md

 ## Project Settings and Command Line Options (CL)

 * Updated license key specification on command line to use the entered license key, even if it is not successfully saved to the registry.
 This will help in CL and automation scenarios where proxy accounts are used
-* Ability to create `Bimlc` response files for CL compiling
+* Ability to create `Bimlc` response files for command line compiling
 * Added DDL Build mode options to project settings and CL options for selecting the type of DDL script emission to do for relational objects in the project
 * Added an option in the Project Settings panel to create a `Bimlc` response file for use with `bimlc.exe`
 * Set `IsCleanOutputFolderEnabled` to true by default for new projects